carteraymond/OrganizeMe/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `ng build --configuration production` to build the project for production.

 ## Running unit tests